 After a surprisingly sound and relaxing sleep, Sweetie and I slowly woke up to a silent and foggy morning.
 Visibility was so poor that we could not see a few feet ahead of our feet.
 But we knew for sure that we were just a few inches away from a very deep abyss.

 Vince and Tupe were still fast asleep, and so were everybody else!
 Sweetie and I are now confirmed early risers in the midst of everything!
 Hehehe!

 The rest of the team slept in another part of the ledge.
 Oh, and check that out: Jboy fastened a cool, comfortable hammock.
 Yes, we were green with envy at his comfort.

 Almost half an hour later, Vince woke up and did his morning yoga and mantra.
 It has been 30 minutes since we woke up, but the fog didn’t leave.
-We decided to stay at the ledge and wait it out until the fog lifts itself away.
+We decided to stay on the ledge and wait it out until the fog lifts itself away.

-Just like any other human being, we felt the biological need to relive ourselves every morning.
+Just like any other human being, we felt the biological need to relieve ourselves every morning.
 To do so, we need to walk to one side of the ledge to this slopey wooded area.
 This is the only area in the ledge that is exposed to the rain.
-Thus, whatever is disposed here will eventually be washed away.
+Thus, whatever is disposed of here will eventually be washed away.
 A portable toilet will be placed here soon.

 Now, you might wonder, how do we move safely around the narrow ledge?
 Well, we installed this safety line from one end of the ledge to the natural bathroom.
 The tough rope is rated for climbing and can hold an extraordinary amount of weight.